Charltonortega/Web-APIs-Challenge-Code-Quiz/README.md

 ## Deployment

-The URL of the deployed application: EDIT HERE LATER!!!!!!!!
+The URL of the deployed application: https://charltonortega.github.io/Web-APIs-Challenge-Code-Quiz/

 The URL of the GitHub repository: https://github.com/Charltonortega/Web-APIs-Challenge-Code-Quiz